mithril-security/blindai-preview/README.md

 -v /var/run/aesmd/aesm.socket:/var/run/aesmd/aesm.socket mithrilsecuritysas/blindai-preview-server:latest
 ```

-For instructions on how to set up your Azure DCsv3 VM, alternative deployment methods (on-premise, testing only...) or more information, visit [our installation page](https://github.com/mithril-security/blindai-preview/blob/ophelie-README-rewrite/docs/docs/getting-started/installation.md)
+For instructions on how to set up your Azure DCsv3 VM, alternative deployment methods (**on-premise, testing only**...) or more information, visit [our installation page](https://github.com/mithril-security/blindai-preview/blob/ophelie-README-rewrite/docs/docs/getting-started/installation.md)

 If you have any trouble with these your test programs, compare your usage against our [example notebooks](link) or <a href="#-getting-help">contact us directly</a>!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>